adrian-brazionis/dice-game/README.md

 # dice-game
-game made with HTML, CSS, JavaScript
+game made with HTML, CSS, JavaScript.
+Refresh page or press F5 and enjoy the game!